reddor/emr/readme.txt

  === TROUBLESHOOTING ===

  If the target application crashes, try if it's related to certain options.
 If the binary has relocation info, remove it using stripreloc.
  If all fails, click the "Executable"-label a couple of times until the "Experimental" options show up.

-Toggle "Simple Injector" for a slightly different injection method.
+ * Simple Injector: enabled by default, disabling it will use a more complicated (and potentially more troublesome) injection method that should ensure injection before anything else from the target binary is executed.
+Then again, so should the simple injection method.

+ * Slow Wave Writing: enabled by default.
+Writes large chunks of audio buffers to disk as it if were playing in real-time.
+This is basically a fix for 4klang when a single large buffer is allocated, passed to the audio api and then filled - this option might cause problems in other scenarios.

+ * Hook into spawned processes: Use this when encountering droppers that spawns a new process. e.g. obscure packers.

  "Double Speed" might cause problems if your CPU is too slow (or your soundcard does not support twice the samplerate).
 Use "Half speed" instead.

- If all of the above hints are stupid and didn't help, your fucked.
+ If all of the above hints are stupid and didn't help, you're fucked.
 You can file a bug at the github repo.

  === COMMANDLINE VERSION ===